Heemakshi-Sharma/Heemakshi-Sharma/README.md

 - **CGPA:** 8.68/10
 - Awarded the **Bronze Medal** for securing **3rd Position Overall** in the B.Tech CSE program.
 - Minor specialization in **Computer Forensics & Cyber Security**.
-- Published a white paper titled **"Importance of Website Usability and Digital Marketing"** (June 2023).
+- Published a white paper titled **"Importance of Website Usability in Digital Marketing"** (June 2023).
 - Completed multiple academic and practical projects in networking, cybersecurity, Python, and web technologies.

 ## 💼 Professional Experience